 For example, Johns Hopkins did a study that suggested meditation provided about as much relief from depression as what other studies found with antidepressants.

-Mindfulness meditation requires one to sit and pay attention to, and focus on, the breath for long periods of time without allowing the mind to wander or become distracted.
+Mindfulness meditation requires one to sit and pay attention to, and focus on the breath for long periods of time without allowing the mind to wander or become distracted.

 This kind of training and discipline helps develop the focus muscle of the mind.
 So not only are you getting all the benefits of meditation, you’re also training.

 When you’ve trained your mind enough to allow it to be quick to notice when the mind wants to wander, or has become distracted, it will be that much easier to return the focus to the important task at hand.
 Whether it’s improving focus for work, school, productivity, or living more present, guided meditations for focus are a great training tool.
-Think of it like the personal trainer for the mind.
+Think of it like a personal trainer for the mind.

-Meditation, specifically Loving-Kindness meditation can help create more positive emotions, and thus a much more happier state of being.
+Meditation, specifically Loving-Kindness meditation can help create more positive emotions, and thus a much happier state of being.

 There’s also evidence that suggests people that meditate are more likely to maintain this state when they encounter challenges and tough times in life.
 They’re more likely to adjust their judgements of these challenges, and much more likely to meet these challenges head on.